cnuernber/ham-scripted/README.md

 #### Hashmaps

-Implemented a bitmap trie hashmap and normal linear hashmap.
+Implemented a bitmap trie hashmap and normal linear java-style hashmap.
 You can specialize these maps by passing in a hash provider to their constructors - tested out different hash methods.

-Turns out a really simple change in cljs.core/hash will speed it up in numerical cases by quite a lot.
+Turns out a really simple change in cljs.core/hash will speed it up in numerical cases by quite a lot - put the numeric case above the generic protocol dispatch.
+This has zero detrimental effect to other cases but does speed up numeric cases by about 5x.

 ```clojure